svenhalvorson/SvenR/README.md

 ### Checking IDs

-I often get data sets where I'm not sure if a set of variables uniquely identify observations, whether any set does, or if the count of specific variables has changed.
-I created a few functions (so far) that help with this.
-These are mostly for interactive use.
+I often get data where I'm not sure if a set of variables uniquely identify observations, whether any set does, or if the count of specific variables has changed.
+I created a few functions that help with these types of problems.
+They are mostly for interactive use.

 The first is simply a count of unique values for some supplied variables: